CaptainSapphire/PH-s-Blog/_posts/2026-06-23-Updating-my-website.md

 - Everything on the page is responsive (floating buttons, everything pops out when you hover
 <br><br>

 I have to keep in mind, while I want to modernize my design, I still want it to be human, because all of my work is handmade.
+So, first I blended the nav bar into the background, since a lot of personal websites I see for computer science have that style.
+I added some responsiveness, but not so much that the website feels like jelly the way vibe-coded ones do.
+I only add responsive elements to things that I want to stand out.

 ## No AI-Usage